I Support The Girls Programs

 The Affiliate Network

-In April 2016, ISTG was officially incorporated as a nonprofit and its grassroots efforts continued to spread throughout the country and the world.
-Affiliate Directors started programs in their local communities.
-Each affiliate utilizes individual regional knowledge to determine the best donation points and collection methods to serve their unique community.
+Starting with Indianapolis in January 2016, Affiliate Directors began replicating what Dana had done in Maryland.
+Each Affiliate Director utilizes individual regional knowledge to determine the best donation points and collection methods to serve their unique community.

 In order to become an affiliate, the volunteer must undergo a vetting process to ensure that the position is a good fit.
-Due to the local nature of the work, each affiliate works uniquely.
+Due to the local nature of the work, each Affiliate runs their program in the way that works best for them.
 ‘Collect locally, donate locally’ is the driving methodology behind The Affiliate Network.
 Since people approach ISTG and not the other way around, the result is a strong, dedicated legion of people working independently towards a common goal.
 ISTG donates nationally and internationally to organizations that serve women in hard situations.